 According to records kept by the medical staff, Sgt.
 Ronald J. King died of dysentery and malaria on Monday, September 14, 1942.
 He was the 1,685 POW to die in the camp and was buried in the Cabanatuan Camp Cemetery.

-In late May or early June 1943, his family received another message from the War Department.
+On April 1, 1943, his family received another message from the War Department.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON MASTER SERGEANT RONALD J KING IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=